January 15, 2024

 Every third Saturday of January the Netherlands celebrates National Tulip Day, the start of tulip season.
 The season lasts from January till April and it is the time of year when most varieties of this flower are available is shops both in the Netherlands and around the world.
+If you are in Amsterdam, make sure to come and celebrate, but first read up on this Dutch national icon.

 The tulip is one of the symbols of the country, stereotypical even.
 If you don't see at least one on your visit to Amsterdam or other parts of the country, you haven't really been there.
 This all started in the 16th century when the flower, originally from the Ottoman Empire, was introduced in western Europe where it does not grow in the wild.

 Their introduction to the country was quickly followed by Tulip mania, when they became a frenzied commodity.
-Later they were frequently depicted in Dutch Golden Age paintings, by artists such as Rembrandt and soon the Netherlands became the biggest tulip producer in the world.
+Later they were frequently depicted in Dutch Golden Age paintings, by artists such as Rembrandt, and soon the Netherlands became the biggest tulip producer in the world.

 And every spring, Canada's capital comes alive with colourful tulips.
 As every year, the Dutch Royal Family and the people of the Netherlands each send 10,000 flower bulbs in thanks for hosting the Royal Family during the second world war and for aiding in the liberation of the country.